THOMZY/explore_earth/README.md

-# 🌍 A Collection of cool websites for exploring the world !
+# 🌍 A Collection of cool websites to explore the world 🌍

 ## 🗺️ Maps & Satellite Views